 - I enjoy watching food programs such as Masterchef, Great British Bakeoff, Cake Boss and Great British Menu.
 I have a wide knowledge of food purely from the programmes, eating out in nice restaurants and my mum (as she is a great cook).
 My favourite chef is James Martin.

-Hopefully the 15 facts above gives you a better understanding of my life.
-Thank you for reading and speak to you soon.
+Hopefully, the 15 facts above gives you a better understanding of my life.